Gert25/ReactNative/README.md

 ## React Navigation
   React Navigation provides an easy to use navigation solution, with the ability to present common stack navigation and tabbed navigation patterns on both iOS and Android

+  `NavigatorIOS`
+    Targets the IOS platform to give a native look and feel with minimal configuration regarding the navigation platform for IOS.
+It is essentialy a wrapper class around `UINavigationController`

 # Libraries and Utilities
 ## Resources